Foot Peel Surgi–Heel™

-- Do not wear the same pair of shoes everyday.
-It is better to alternate between different pair of shoes.
+- Do not wear the same pair of shoes every day.
+It is better to alternate between different pairs of shoes.

 - Never ever wear socks or stockings that are either too short or too tight.
 They will interfere with the circulation of blood to your feet.